 git commit without the message flag (

-With that out of the way, now you can choose to use either
+With that done, you can now choose to use either

-git commit and enter your message with Visual Studio Code!
+git commit to type your message with Visual Studio Code!

 git push origin main.